AndrewGibson27/react-youtube-fixed/README.md

 ## Browser support

-We tell TypeScript to compile down to ES5.
-So it should work even on IE 11!
+We tell TypeScript to compile down to ES5, but you'll need promises for this thing to work.

 ## License